your French knitting companion

 Advantages

-Easier construction: Raglan shaping is straightforward โ regular decreases along four diagonal lines.
-No complex sleeve cap shaping required.
+Easier construction: Raglan shaping is mathematically straightforward โ€” you work regular decreases (or increases, depending on direction) along four diagonal lines.
+There is no complex sleeve cap shaping to calculate or execute, and the rhythm of the shaping quickly becomes intuitive.

 Disadvantages